-With the average consumer not understanding the history of these rituals, they are often imagining this process is to ensure they “like” the wine.
+With the average consumer not understanding the history of these rituals, they are often imagining the tasting process is to ensure they “like” the wine.
 This was never the case.
 Previously the wine butler only managed the care of their master’s cellars and seldom chose any actual wines.
-Nowadays, the somm may be responsible not only for managing the storing and serving of the wines, but also for selecting the wines for the restaurant.
+Nowadays, the somm may be responsible not only for managing the storing and serving of the wines, but possibly also for selecting wines for a restaurant.

 Over the years several organizations have arisen to certify individuals as a sommelier.
 They each have developed their own curriculum based on the foundations of wine service.
 There is the International Sommeliers Guild, International Wine & Spirits Guild and most notably the Court of Master Sommeliers.
 The Court has gained prominence by very effective self promotion and most of the big names in the sommelier field have been through the Court’s rigorous tasting and testing series of exams.

 - Storage and Service Temperatures

 - Sample and Pouring Order